syncfusion-content/asp.netwebforms-docs/aspnet/AutoComplete/Appearance-and-Styling.md

 ### Enabling Rounded corner property

-In the design page, define the AutoComplete control and configure the ShowRoundedCornerproperty for it
+In the design page, define the AutoComplete control and configure the ShowRoundedCorner property for it

 {% highlight html %}